microsoft/Workshop-Interact-with-OpenAI-models/docs/01-Get-Started.md

 1. Navigate to the AI Proxy Playground.
 You will find this link when you registered for this workshop.
 2. Enter the **API Key** at top-right and click `Authorize` to login.
     ![AI Tour Playground](./images/aitour-playground-chat.png)
-3. Select a model from the dropdown list.

 ## Explore